zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 2. Implement the logic
 3. Test logic

-Once you complete this model, commit your changes to git and continue testing your other models
+Once you complete this model, commit your changes to git and continue testing your other models.

 ## Part 3 - Contructors